bensadeh/circumflex/README.md

 clx
 ```

-### From Source
+### From source

 Make sure you have Go installed.
-Clone the repo locally and run:
+Clone the repo locally and from the base directory run:

 ```console
 # Install